 During Positioning Lab there will be time to complete "clinic cases."
 A requisition complete with clinical history will be available along with the appropriate films.
 Complete the exam using your partner as a patient.
 Have an instructor check your work before "exposure."
 The instructor will decide if the case is to be awarded as unassisted or assisted.
 The student will then complete a "quick" critique of one film in the film bag.
+A quick critique will consist of identification of the part and projection, positioning, structures included and density and contrast.
 The film bag and the requisition will then be placed on the "completed cases" pile.
 The case will then be entered into the student exam performance record